-David Walker is a Principal Software Architect for Clear Measure and a Sitecore 2015 Technology MVP.
-He has been building professional enterprise grade, scalable, solutions for over 23 years with over 80% of that as a customer facing consultant.
+David Walker is a Senior Software Engineer for RBA, Inc., Sitecore 2018 & 2015 Technology MVP and three time Microsoft MVP - ASP/ASP.NET.
+He has been building professional enterprise grade, scalable, solutions for over 24 years with over 80% of that as a customer facing consultant.

 His primary goal is to utilize this site to document and track best practices, code, findings, research, resources, utilities and anything else that he finds as it relates to Sitecore, Azure, .NET, Microsoft, SQL Server, SharePoint, Application Development, Software Development LifeCycle Management, Agile, SCRUM, Software Craftsmanship and anything else that comes to mind and proves benefical.